xmartlabs/xmartlabs.github.io/_posts/2018-08-13-Introducing-Fountain-Part-Two.md

 1. A [`CachedDataSourceAdapter`] to update the [`DataSource`].
 It's the interface that the library will use to take control of the [`DataSource`].

-The paging strategy that **Fountain** is using can be seen in the following image:
+The paging strategy that **Fountain** is using can be seen in the following diagram:
 <br> <br> <img src="/images/fountain/paginationStrategy.png" align="center" />

 It starts with an initial service data request.